MultiQC/MultiQC/docs/reports.md

 ### Export
 This tool enables you to configure the size and characteristics of exported plots, as well as allowing you to download some or all of the graphs with a single click.
 Width and Height set the output size of the images, scale sets how "zoomed-in" they should look (typically you want the plot to be more zoomed for printing).
+See [above](#exporting-plots) for more information about this panel.

 ### Save Settings
 To avoid having to re-enter the same toolbox setup repeatedly, you can